Calebh101/About-This-PC/README.md

 - About This PC for Linux utilizes Qt, which is licensed under the GNU Lesser General Public License (LGPL) version 3.
 You can obtain a copy of the LGPL here: https://www.gnu.org/licenses/lgpl-3.0.html Qt is a separate project and is not licensed under this project's license.

+- Developing About This PC for Linux using Qt was honestly pretty fun, I would recommend using Qt as your framework for desktop apps like this.

+# Windows

+About This PC for Windows is written in C# (and XAML) using the WinUI library.
+This was done so it can have a native look in Windows 11, and so that I can more directly interact with Windows.

+However, to package all the files that .NET generates, and since it's just generally confusing to do certain things in C#, there's a separate "service" in `windows-service`, written entirely in Go.
+It basically acts as the unpackager, runner, manager, and uninstaller, and can even show the system tray icon.

+The Windows version of About This PC doesn't need *any* elevated permissions to get all the data the program needs (even serial!), so you don't have to worry about that.

+## Boot Arguments

+- Application Service (what you actually run)
+    - `--version`: Print the version of the app and exit.
+    - `--classic`: Load the "classic" page as the default to show instead of the normal page.
+    - `--service`: Load the program so that it doesn't show a window at start.
+This is useful to run the program at startup.
+    - `--uninstall`: Prompt to uninstall About This PC, then exit.
+    - `--reinstall`: Prompt to reinstall About This PC, then exit.
+- Application Executable (these can be used for debug or automation)
+    - `--version`: Print the version of the app and exit.
+This pulls from the application itself instead of just the service around it.
+    - `--classic`: Launch the "classic" page.
+This is used by the service.
+    - `--settings`: Launch the settings page.
+This is used by the service.
+    - `--debug`: Attach the running terminal and enable verbose to show logs.

+## Notes

+- The "service" executable doesn't actually install anything to your desktop or Start menu.
+This has to be done manually.

+- About This PC for Windows includes two executables: `AboutThisPC.exe` and `AboutThisPC-Debug.exe`.
+They have absolutely no difference, except that `AboutThisPC.exe` is registered as a Windows GUI app, so no terminal will pop up when running it; but consequently, it won't log to an existing terminal.
+If you want to see what's actually happening, use `AboutThisPC-CLI.exe`, but do note that it does pop up a console, and using it to install will mean that a console will pop up until you install with the GUI version.

+- If you're a beginner to WinUI (like I was when I started this), I wouldn't generally recommend using WinUI to make a Windows app.
+It's pretty confusing, and sometimes even restricting.

+# Extra Notes

 - Some images (specifically the `computers` images) originated from (rawpixel.com / Freepik)[https://freepik.com] and have been edited by me, due to me not having any drawing skills.
 (I hope to make my own images in the future!)